-Passport applications and photos must be signed by someone else (the ‘countersignatory’) to prove the identity of the person applying.
-Check who can and can’t sign - and what they have to do.
+Some passport applications and photos must be signed by someone else (the ‘countersignatory’) to prove the identity of the person applying.
+Check when you need to get someone else to sign your application and photo, who can and can’t sign - and what they have to do.

-When you need someone else to sign your application and photo
+When you need someone else to sign your form and photo

-You must get your application form and 1 photo signed if you’re applying for:
+You must get your form and 1 photo signed if you’re applying for:

 - your first adult or child passport